Self-Review Template

 - Turns daily evidence into shareable summaries and PDF reports.

 You don't write the self-review.
-Bloom does.
+Bloomly does.

 Build the evidence before you need the template